ADHD goal systems: why standard frameworks fail and what works instead

 Temporal anchoring converts distant ADHD goals into present-tense obligations through layered external time cues that bypass internal time perception deficits.

-4. ADHD hyperfocus channeling – how do you point it at goals instead of rabbit holes?
+4. ADHD hyperfocus channeling: how do you point it at goals instead of rabbit holes?

-The Hyperfocus Channeling framework has three parts:
+The Hyperfocus Channeling framework, our approach to steering that intensity, has three parts.

 Build exit triggers.
-Hyperfocus doesn’t have a natural off-switch.
+Hyperfocus does not have a natural off-switch.
 You need external ones.
 Set a timer for 90 minutes.
 Put a physical alarm across the room so you have to stand up to turn it off.
 Schedule a call or meeting that forces a hard stop.
 Hyperfocus channeling transforms ADHD’s most potent cognitive state from a liability into a goal-completion asset by adding pre-set targets and forced exit triggers.

 Capture the overflow.
 During hyperfocus, your brain will generate ideas, tangents, and “ooh, I should try this” sparks faster than you can process them.
 Keep a separate “overflow” list nearby.
 Write down every tangent without following it.
-Those tangents can become future goal tasks – but not right now.
+Those tangents can become future goal tasks, but not right now.

-“Children with ADHD who used implementation intentions improved their inhibitory control to the same level as children without ADHD.” – Gawrilow and Gollwitzer, Cognitive Therapy and Research, 2008 [8]
+“Children with ADHD who used implementation intentions improved their inhibitory control to the same level as children without ADHD.”
+Gawrilow and Gollwitzer, Cognitive Therapy and Research, 2008 [7]

 For a broader look at how different tracking approaches handle the hyperfocus challenge, check our follow-through framework guide.